 If you are reading this, it means that you have chosen the path of traditional publishing for your book.
 Just like most decisions you have made on your writing journey, this one will also pose unique challenges.
 However, knowing your destination will give you the confidence to tackle any obstacle that comes your way.

-Here are some things you must know before publishing your book traditionally.
+Here are some things and techniques you must know before publishing your book traditionally.

 It Takes Time